 RECOMMENDED: 30 Great German Shepherd Mixes

-What German Shepherds Were Originally Bred For
+Breeding German Shepherds For Herding

 German Shepherds make it easy.
 As their name implies, they were originally bred in Germany for none other than shepherding (the herding of sheep).
 And while they’re not known for herding today, plenty of them still herd!